MeriDK/AstroM3/README.md

 - Efficient storage by reusing files across different subsets and seeds.
 - Suitable for exploratory data analysis (EDA) of original files.
-- A longer initial load time as Hugging Face processes the dataset.

 Loading:
 ```python